alond44/PathGenerator/README.md

 ```python
 def init_map(self, input_path=None, file_name=None, save_tif=False, pixel_dist=2.0)
 ```
-This method essentially uses the `creat_map` function for you so the requirement concerning the BinFile folder still holds.
+This method essentially uses the `DSMParcer` function for you so the requirement concerning the BinFile folder still holds.

 ### 3. Change Map Resolution (Optional):

+TODO: decide if these methods are still relevant.

 #### Zoom In